lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 This section gives an overview of most of the features currently available in the library in the form of a very simple example.
-The example script is located in the `examples` package and can be downloaded from `here <../../../python/molpher/examples/basics.py>`_.
-The used example `XML template` is available from `this link <../../../python/molpher/examples/cocaine-procaine-template.xml>`_ (see `templates-snapshots` for more details on templates).
+The example script is located in the `examples` package and can be downloaded from :download:`here <../../../python/molpher/examples/basics.py>`.
+The used example `XML template` is available from :download:`this link <../../../python/molpher/examples/cocaine-procaine-template.xml>` (see `templates-snapshots` for more details on templates).
 If you want to know more about the library or the source code, we suggest you check out the `source-code-docs`.